miguelmarcondesf/activerecord-tenanted/GUIDE.md

 ### 2.2 Configuring the Database

-By default, Active Record Tenanted will connect `ApplicationRecord` to tenanted shards based on the `primary` database.
+By default, Active Record Tenanted will connect `ApplicationRecord` to tenanted shards based on the `primary` database configuration.

 This can be overridden with an argument to `tenanted` with the name of the database.
 For example, if the `database.yml` file contained this configuration: